bobbyc-brs/sensor_simulation/README.md

 ## Usage

 ### Part 1: Simulation Manager (Recommended)
 The simulation manager is the main entry point for running the full sensor fusion simulation.
-It launches all vehicles, sensors, the fusion app, and the visualization app by default.
+It launches all vehicles, sensors, the fusion app, and the visualization app by default, using UDP multicast for all inter-process communication.

 **Basic Example:**
 ```bash